Gu Songfen: Chief Designer of the Shenyang J-8 and J-8II

-In October 1964, the Chinese government decided to design and build its first high-speed, high-altitude interceptor fighter jet, later named the Shenyang J-8.
+In October 1964, the PRC government decided to design and build its first high-speed, high-altitude interceptor fighter jet, later named the Shenyang J-8.
 Huang Zhiqian was appointed its chief designer, with Gu serving as his deputy.
 After Huang died in the Pakistan International Airlines Flight 705 crash in 1965, Gu succeeded him as chief designer.
-The project was delayed by the outbreak of the Cultural Revolution 1966, but the J-8 completed its maiden flight on 5 July 1969, which is considered another milestone in the development of China's aviation industry.
+The project was delayed by the outbreak of the Cultural Revolution 1966, but the J-8 completed its maiden flight on 5 July 1969, which is considered another milestone in the development of the PRC's aviation industry.
 In November 1985, the J-8 project won the Special Prize of the State Science and Technology Progress Award, and Gu was named as the first recipient.